Zvi D. Gellis, PhD, University of Pennsylvania

 Gellis, Z. D. (2006).
 Mental health and emotional disorders among older adults.
 In B. Berkman (Ed.), Oxford handbook of social work in health and aging (pp. 129-139).
-New York: Oxford University Press.
+New York, NY: Oxford University Press.

 Gellis, Z. D., & Kenaley, B. (2008).
 Problem solving therapy for depression in adults: A systematic review.
 Research on Social Work Practice, 18, 117-131.

 Gellis, Z. D., Kenaley, B., & Ten Have, T. (2014).
 Integrated telehealth care for chronic illness and depression in geriatric home care patients: The Integrated Telehealth Education and Activation of Mood (I-TEAM) Study.
 Journal of the American Geriatrics Society, 62 (5), 889-895. http://dx.doi.org/10.1111/jgs.12776

 Gellis, Z. D., Kenaley, B., McGinty, J., Bardelli, E., Davitt, J. & Ten Have, T. (2012).
 Impact of telehealth intervention on heart and chronic respiratory failure medically-ill patients.
 The Gerontologist, 52 (4), 541-552.

 Gellis, Z. D., McGinty, J., Horowitz, A., Bruce, M., & Misener, E. (2007).
 Problem-solving therapy for late life depression in home care elderly: A randomized controlled trial.
 American Journal of Geriatric Psychiatry, 15 (11), 968-978.